Daphne alpina

 Conservation and protection

-Daphne Alpina is a plant worth protecting due to her special habitat claims and its rare occurrence.
+Daphne alpina is a plant worth protecting due to her special habitat claims and its rare occurrence.
 The destruction of alpine habitats through human activities such as tourism and mining can be a threat to your stocks.
-In some regions, Daphne Alpina is therefore under nature conservation to maintain its populations and to preserve the genetic diversity of this kind.
+In some regions, Daphne alpina is therefore under nature conservation to maintain its populations and to preserve the genetic diversity of this kind.

 Cultural and botanical importance

-Depne Alpina, despite her rarity, has a certain meaning in alpine garden culture.
+Daphne alpina, despite her rarity, has a certain meaning in alpine garden culture.
 Due to its attractive flowers and its ability to thrive in extreme conditions, it is occasionally cultivated in alpine gardens.
 However, it requires specific growth conditions that make your cultivation demanding.

 The plant is also of botanical interest because it shows a number of adjustments to extreme environmental conditions.
 Her ability to survive in barren, high -altitude habitats makes it a valuable object for studies on vegetable ecology and adaptation mechanisms.